4mdosx/env/readme.md

 ( > º < )      *   welcome to my bias     *   (")_(")
  `>>x<<´       *  warcryDoggie@gmail.com  *
  /  O  \       喜欢py和js，因为他们是lisp的子集（逃
-                攒到100个项目就换电脑！！ 2/100
+                攒到100个项目就换电脑！！ 6/100
 ```

 Miss.Index 茵蒂克丝

 # --processing - P

 codeLab - my blog, test new feature about everything  0v0
         - add new page _show Demo_

 flamingo － Demo Project of the book _MEAN Web Development_ , I will edit some
 'out-time' code ，be compatible nearly Dependency version.

-toilet’s fairy tale － MEAN APP -When you seat on toilet,reading loudly feeds of the app to
+tofaTale - toilet’s fairy tale － MEAN APP - When you seat on toilet,reading loudly feeds of the app to
 your beloved toilet.There are interview question about FE dev,python,Web and so on

 # --suspend - S

 CVmaker - Node based,shell tool,A knock-off Parser that JSON to HTML

 # --completed - C

 hazelAnimation - Frame Animation Lib

 # --abandon - A

 NotAlone - SNS